Find the answers to the most frequently asked questions about Yoho National Park

 Red lawn chairs are placed in two locations in the park that offer spectacular views and offer a great photo opportunity to take a selfie and share with your friends and family.
 The first location is at The Takakkaw Falls trailhead, they are located a few feet east of the pedestrian bridge.
 The second set of chairs is at Yoho Lake.

-Q:Can I bring my dog into the park?
+Q:Can I bring my dog into Yoho National Park?

 A: